> Subscribe to receive the Jolly Thing via email (use the form in the sidebar).

 > Download the current edition of The Jolly Thing as a PDF.

 The Jolly Thing* provides not only current entertainment and information, but also, over time, becomes an invaluable historical archive of the people, places and events of Steels Creek.
+The State Library of Victoria is archiving the document, and this website, as significant historial records.
 You can now even search the Jolly Thing archive online.

 Free printed copies are available at Yarra Glen Post Office and the Steels Creek Community Centre.